Misterbuberlin/cimt_home_assignemt/README.md

 This is an implementation of a REST application service with two endpoints:

-one that returns a fibonnaci number, given its position (a positive integer value).
+one that returns a fibonnaci number, given its position (a positive big integer value).
 Example of how to query the fibonacci endpoint: curl -H "Content-Type: application/json" -X GET http://localhost:8080/values/fibonacci/7